Prostitution in New Zealand: Before 2003

 In the post-war period, the concern was more with "promiscuity", although prostitution was seen as an extreme form of this.
 The gendered rationale and practice of venereal disease policy formed a focus for early feminist activism.

 Prostitution-related statute law passed in the second half of the 20th century included the Crimes Act 1961, the Massage Parlours Act 1978, and the Summary Offences Act 1981.
 Section 26 of the Summary Offences Act prohibited soliciting, S 147 of the Crimes Act prohibited brothel-keeping, and S 148 living on the earnings of prostitution, and S 149 procuring.
 In 2000, the Crimes Act was amended to criminalise both clients and operators where workers were aged under 18 (the age of consent for sexual activity is 16).
 Young people under 18 were still classed as offenders after this came into force, until the passage of the Prostitution Reform Act 2003.

 The Massage Parlours Act effectively allowed indoor commercial sex under a facade.
 Prostitutes advertised their services as "escorts", and brothels advertised themselves as "massage parlours".
 Workers in "massage parlours" were required to be registered with the police from the time the Massage Parlours Act 1978 came into force.
 In the mid-1990s, the police extended this registration ex-officio to other indoor workers in some areas of the country.
-The police had approached media outlets letting them know that they may be "aiding and abetting" sex workers commit crimes (such as brothel-keeping, etc.), and told the media that they should require such registration before accepting advertisements.
+The police had approached media outlets letting them know that they may be "aiding and abetting" sex workers committing crimes (such as brothel-keeping, etc.), and told the media that they should require such registration before accepting advertisements.